the-turing-way/the-turing-way/book/content/code_styling/Code_Styling.md

 ## Introduction

 Have you ever opened a syntax or script file two years after running an analysis only find that you have no memory of the code?
-On top of this you may have a load of variables being passed to arcane functions which are in turn passed back to themselves
+On top of this you may have lots of variables being passed to arcane functions, which are in turn passed back to themselves:

 ```
 x <- thisDoesAThing(doToThis,DoToThat)
 x <- thisDoesAnotherThing(doToThat,DoToThis,thenThis)
 print(x)
 ```
-Or meaningless file names such as "analysis_1final_FINAL.R, or "onlyusethisoneforanalysis_onamonday2a.py".
+Or you may have meaningless file names such as "analysis_1final_FINAL.R, or "onlyusethisoneforanalysis_onamonday2a.py".

+If you have not - then you are one of the lucky few!
-This is frustrating enough on personal projects, but imagine if a collaborator sent you those files, or you had cloned them from github, or the Open Science Framework.
+For everyone else, this is frustrating enough on personal projects.
+But imagine if a collaborator sent you those files, or you had cloned them from github, or the Open Science Framework.
-Not only would you have no memory the code, but you would have never known in the first place!
+Not only would you have no memory the code, but you would have never known it in the first place!

 ![https://xkcd.com/1513/](xkcd1513.png)

-This chapter aims to introduce some principals of code hygiene, otherwise known as *linting*.
+This chapter aims to introduce some principals of 'code hygiene', otherwise known as *linting*.
 Linting includes code formatting, naming conventions, and writing useful comments.
 Some integrated development environments (IDEs) include automatic linting.
-Also, and there are also packages in Python that will lint for you (e.g. [autopep8](https://pypi.org/project/autopep8/).
+There are also packages in Python that will lint code for you (e.g. [autopep8](https://pypi.org/project/autopep8/).

-Keeping this advice in mind will help you create reusable, and easily adaptable code.
+By keeping the following advice in mind while coding, your code will be more resuable, adaptable, and clear.

 Indeed, point 7 of the [Zen of Python](https://www.python.org/dev/peps/pep-0020/) is:

 >Readability Counts